Year 1 2022 - 2023

 Welcome to Year 1

 “We Share, We Value, We Respect”

-Welcome to Year 1, we hope that you had a lovely summer and that your child is looking forward to the year ahead in school.
-The move to Year 1 is quite a big step, as we work on a different curriculum to Nursery and Reception and there is much less free play.
-The children will gradually move towards more formal, structured learning; however, they should hopefully continue to find it engaging and fun!
+Welcome to Year 1, we hope that you had a lovely summer and that your child is looking forward to the year ahead.
+As you may know, Year 1 work on a different curriculum to Nursery and Reception and there is less free play.
+The children gradually move towards more structured learning, however hopefully, they should continue to find it engaging and fun.
 The children usually settle very quickly into the new routines and are ready for the challenge.

 Arrival & Dismissal

 Please drop off and collect your child from the Foundation Stage playground as before.
 Start time is from 8.45 to 8.55am and home time is 3:25pm.